vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 ## What can I build with them?

-About anything indeed, but most of them fall in one of this three categories, functional components, visual components or a mix of both.
+About anything indeed, but most of them fall in one of these three categories, functional components, visual components or a mix of both.

 - Functional components - components that provide logic assets, no visuals are involved.
-An example could be a component that handles websocket connections.
+An example could be a component that handles WebSocket connections.

 - Visual components - components that provide visual assets, no logic is needed.
 An example could be a component that handles layout.

-- Mixed components - this are by far the most common scenario, where you would like to provide a tied relation between behavior logic and visual elements.
+- Mixed components - this is by far the most common scenario, where you would like to provide a tied relation between behavior, logic, and visual elements.
 An example could be a dialog.

-Please note this are conceptual definitions, all components are handled in the same way by Eon.
+Please note these are conceptual definitions, all components are handled in the same way by Eon.

 ## Advantages of composition

-By splitting a complex problem such as an application in small parts or components we can tackle each of them individually, making development cleaner and faster since each part solves an specific part of the puzzle, which can be improved and reused to perfection.
+By splitting a complex problem such as an application in small parts or components we can tackle each of them individually, making development cleaner and faster since each part solves a specific part of the puzzle, which can be improved and reused to perfection.

 [Imports]<>

-In order to be able to use Eon components, first they must be imported, since this operation is fully asynchronous its recommended to declare component imports on the `head` section.
-You may access to the wide library of components under the `ui` directory or any other custom element in a directory of your choice.
+In order to be able to use Eon components, first, they must be imported since this operation is fully asynchronous its recommended to declare component imports on the `head` section.
+You may access the wide library of components under the `ui` directory or any other custom element in a directory of your choice.

-To import a Eon component, simply call the **eon.import(path)** function with the component **relative path** as the argument.
+To import an Eon component, simply call the **eon.import(path)** function with the component **relative path** as the argument.

 **Things to have in mind while importing Eon components:**

 - Always import components inside head tags when possible.
 - The path argument accepts both, a single path or an array of paths.
-- The path argument can be both an .html file or a directory, as long as that directory contains an .html file with the same name.
+- The path argument can be both a .html file or a directory, as long as that directory contains a .html file with the same name.
 - The path is always relative to the eon.basePath, which defaults to eon.js file.
-- The .html filename, must mach the custom element tag name.
+- The .html filename must match the custom element tag name.

 These are all **valid** ways of importing the same file: